knewspring/Signal-Setup-Guide/signal-android/README.md

 `app/src/main/res/values/strings.xml`

 ## FAQ
-Q: How do i build an APK?

-A: You can just run `./gradlew clean assemblePlayRelease --exclude-task signProductionPlayRelease`.

 Q: How did I make Maps works?

 A: On Android, search for `com.google.android.geo.API_KEY` and change the value below that line with your own Google Maps API Key.